Jeffery Farnol (1878–1952), English novelist of romantic adventure stories wrote The Broad Highway (1910) and The Amateur Gentleman (1913).

 (John) Jeffery Farnol was born on 10 February 1878, in Aston Manor, Birmingham, England.
 He was the eldest son of Henry John Farnol, brass-founder, and his wife, Katherine Jeffery (d.
 1921).
 Farnol, with his younger brothers Ewart and Edward grew up to love the Kent countryside, confident and strong willed, involved in many boyhood pursuits.
 They would often listen to their father read aloud to their mother.
 Farnol's mother would encourage him from an early age to pursue his writing career.

 Farnol was tutored at home for a time but received no formal education.
-He was an avid reader of (among others) Dickens and Stevenson.
+He was an avid reader of (among others) Charles Dickens and Robert Louis Stevenson.
 He also started writing at an early age and was involved in many physical activities including boxing, which would get him into trouble more than once.
 Farnol attempted to follow in his father's footsteps, apprenticing with a Birmingham brass foundry though he felt it stifling to his creative writing, he wrote whenever he could get away with it.
 His experience didn't last long due to his pugilistic tendencies and quick temper.
 His parents finally started to appreciate the artistic tendencies in their son, who loved to sketch and draw and also build furniture and carve, and sent him on to London to attend the Westminster School of Art.
 Upon graduation he entered into business with his father, but his main emphasis was still on writing.
 The ever gregarious Farnol often went on cycling journeys along the back roads of Kent, Surrey and Sussex counties, meeting many colourful characters along the way, sharing a pint of ale with them in the local inns and taverns.

 In 1900 Farnol married an English artists' daughter, Blanche Wilhelmina Victoria Hawley (1883-1955), whom he had met while she was back home from America visiting relatives.
 For their first year the Farnol's were by no means self-sufficient and lived in the attic of Farnol's brother for a time.
 They would have a daughter named Gillian.
 The Farnols then immigrated to Englewood, New Jersey, in America, where they lived with Blanches' family; but due to quarrelling with Blanches' father, Farnol also kept an apartment in the Hell's Kitchen neighbourhood of New York, where much of the underworld lived and operated.
 Through his father-in-law he obtained employment with the Astor Theatre as a scenery artist, though he still had sufficient time to continue writing his essays, poems, and short stories, some of which would later be published in The Shadow & Other Stories (1929).
 He also sold some at that time to supplement his meagre income as well as producing illustrations for magazines.
 The Shadow contains a variety of sketches in historical fiction and supernatural horror.
 His father-in-law, an artist himself, would soon warm to Farnol's talents and perseverance as a writer and often they would share the wee hours of the morning talking of the day's efforts.